jdaremes/VSCodeChess/BoardSetup/README.md

 The BoardSetup project includes 4 files:

-	-Board.cs, which generates the FEN (default for normal Chess, generates one for Chess960), and sets up the board, including pieces in its array representation
+	-Board.cs, which generates the FEN (default for normal Chess, generates one for Chess960), and sets up the board, including pieces in its array representation.

+	NOTE: Some FENs in GenerateFEN may be more likely to be generated than others

 	-Move.cs, an internal class that holds every method for calculating a piece's moves.
 	NOTE: This class currently only calculates moves that are 'pseudolegal', meaning that the opponent's King can be potentially